 First, we should fully connect the Grand Rounds with protected bike lanes.
-Then the city should add a series of 1 to 2 mile protected bike lanes to link neighborhoods to the Grand Rounds.
-Minneapolis already has the groundwork for an amazing biking network, we just need to work to get it completed.
+Then the city should add a series of protected bike lanes linking neighborhoods to the Grand Rounds.
+Minneapolis already has the groundwork for an amazing biking network, we just need to work to complete it.

+We need to make streets safer for pedestrians.
 We can make the city a safer and better place to live by design.
 I think 20 is plenty, and support slower speeds for neighborhoods.
 BIPOC and elderly pedestrians are disproportionately killed and injured by cars.
-There are steps we can take that will naturally slow the speed of traffic on residential streets.
+When replacing old streets and sidewalks, we have an opportunity to choose plans that put pedestrian safety at the forefront.

-Widening sidewalks to make streets narrower can organically curb the feeling of open roads.
-Beyond the cosmetics, adding trees to the edges of those newly widened sidewalks can also help with traffic calming.
+Widening sidewalks to make streets narrower can organically curb the feeling of open roads and make our city easier to navigate for residents with disabilities.
+Beyond the cosmetics, adding trees to the edges of those newly widened sidewalks can help calm traffic.
 While some businesses may have anxiety about losing parking spaces, studies tend to show it actually improves storefront traffic.